strebuh/crypto_currencies_models/README.md

 Table above shows example output, where a row contains Engle&Granger and Johansen cointegration procedures results, testing for integration of series that are themselves I(1).

 Each row of the table contains several information.
 First column  is the **range of  time of in sample data**, **number of observations** used for each currency in cointegration procedure.
 Next 3 columns are consecutively **name of the first crypto currency** followed by **adf test p-value** for the first augmentation that do not reveal the problem of autocorrelation of any lag; *if mentioned p-value is higher that 5%* critical value, next column contain **adf test p-values of the first difference series**.
 Columns 7-9 present the according results for second crypto currency.
-Column 10 tells the rank of VECM model obtained from Johansen test (**zero**: no cointegrating vector; **one**: one cointegrating vector).
+Column 10 tells the rank of VECM model obtained from **Johansen test **(**zero**: no cointegrating vector; **one**: one cointegrating vector).
+One additional improvement to be done is to introduce another column, Jarque-Bera test of residuals, which would suggest if Johansen test assumption of normality is met.

 Last three columns refer to linear combination of crypto currencies.
 It's adf statistic, cointegrating vector and information, and final information regarding cointegration.